This Slow Cooker Pork Butt, Carrot, & Chickpea Stew is a delicious, hearty, & healthy meal.

 - - 1, 15 oz can chickpeas, rinsed

 - - Chopped fresh cilantro

 - In a 5 to 6 quart slow cooker, whisk together the broth, flour, ginger, cumin, coriander, and 1/2 tsp each salt & pepper.

 - Add the pork, tomatoes, carrots, garlic, onion and apricots and toss to combine.
 Cook, covered, until the pork is tender and easily pulls apart, 4 1/2 to 5 1/2 hours on high or 7 to 8 hours on low.

 - 10 minutes before serving, add the chickpeas to the pork and prepare the couscous according to package directions.
 Serve the pork, vegetables and any pan juices over the couscous and sprinkle with cilantro.

 How Does it Taste?

 The combination of the garlic, fresh ginger, cumin, & coriander really gave it a distinct taste.

-I have to admit that I did not include dried apricots in my version of this recipe since I wasn’t sure if I’d like it.
+However, I have to admit that I didn’t include dried apricots in my version of this recipe since I wasn’t sure if I’d like it.

-I also used pearl couscous instead of the smaller grain couscous.
+In addition, I used pearl couscous instead of the smaller grain couscous.